 "Organizations" and "Projects" are the two primary types of data points on the Hub global map.
-Organizations are the long term institutions that implement water stewardship projects.
+Organizations are the long term institutions that implement projects.
 They span a range of sectors, including businesses, governments, NGOs, and more.
-"Projects" are generally the specific, often location-based, time-bound efforts of that organization to advance water stewardship.
+"Projects" are generally the specific, often location-based, time-bound efforts of that organization to advance climate resilience and water stewardship.

 On the Hub, both "Organizations" and "Projects" can add members and upload and share resources.
 All users can join multiple "organizations" and multiple "projects."
 However, only "organizations" can list "risks", "manufacturing sites", "agriculture sites", and "corporate offices" as location types.